 A parking spot for Father Christmas appears on top of Aldi store

+A parking spot for Father Christmas, his reindeer and sleigh appears on top of Aldi store

 A ‘sleigh space’ for Santa has appeared on top of an Aldi store.